Euthanasia

 As of 2006, euthanasia had become the most active area of research in bioethics.

 In some countries, divisive public controversy occurs over the moral, ethical, and legal issues associated with euthanasia.
 Passive euthanasia (known as "pulling the plug") is legal under some circumstances in many countries.
-Active euthanasia, however, is legal or de facto legal in only a handful of countries (for example, Belgium, Canada, Uruguay and Switzerland), which limit it to specific circumstances and require the approval of counsellors, doctors, or other specialists.
-In some countries—such as Nigeria, Saudi Arabia, and Pakistan—support for active euthanasia is almost nonexistent.
+Active euthanasia, however, is legal or de facto legal in only a handful of countries (for example, Belgium, Canada and Uruguay), which limit it to specific circumstances and require the approval of counsellors, doctors, or other specialists.

 Definition

 Current usage

-As of 2024, dictionary definitions focus on euthanasia as the act of killing someone to prevent further suffering.
+As of 2026, dictionary definitions focus on euthanasia as the act of killing someone to prevent further suffering.
 There is no sense of whether the person agrees or is proactive in the situation.